-- Students must have an Academic Math Level of 7 to begin the math sequence.
-Two years of high school algebra and one year of high school pre-calculus are recommended to prepare for this program. - The chemistry, physics, and computer science concentrations require one semester of high school physics or PHY 105 or PHY 111 with a "C" or better to enroll in PHY 211. - The biology, chemistry, and physics concentrations require one year of high school chemistry or CEM 090 to enroll in CEM 111.
+- The physics concentration requires one semester of high school physics or PHY 111 with a "C" or better to enroll in PHY 211. - The biology, chemistry, and physics concentrations require one year of high school chemistry or CEM 090 with a "C" or better to enroll in CEM 111.